PhD in Biostatistics

 There is no foreign language requirement for this degree.

 The doctoral candidate must satisfactorily pass two comprehensive written examinations upon completion of coursework.
 These will require proficiency in the material covered in the 10 core courses.
 Students are allowed two attempts to pass a qualifying exam.
 The Biostatistics Qualifying Exam Committee will evaluate requests by students to take an exam for the third time on a case-by-case basis.
 Students must pass at least one qualifying examination no later than three years after matriculation and pass both exams no later than four years after matriculation.

 Candidates shall demonstrate their abilities for independent study in a dissertation representing original research or creative scholarship.
 A prospectus for the dissertation must be completed and approved by the readers, the director of graduate studies, and the department chair/program director.
 Candidates must undergo a final oral examination in which they defend their dissertation as a valuable contribution to knowledge in their field and demonstrate a mastery of their field of specialization in relation to their dissertation.
 All portions of the dissertation and final oral examination must be completed as outlined in the GRS General Requirements for the Doctor of Philosophy Degree.

-Doctoral Dissertation Presentations
+Doctoral Student Research Presentations

 Students who were accepted into the PhD program and have not received a Master of Arts (MA) degree from the Biostatistics Graduate Program can apply to do so, if they have completed 32 credits of courses (as required for the MA) and have passed both the Applied and Theory Qualifying Exams at the master’s level, as determined by the Biostatistics Qualifying Exam Committee.